mattdesl/wtch/README.md

 http-server | wtch | garnish
 ```

-Enable LiveReload by clicking the plugin so the center of it turns black.
+Open `localhost:8080` and enable LiveReload by clicking the plugin.
+The center circle will turn black.
 You may need to refresh the page first.

 ![Click to enable](http://i.imgur.com/YdCgusY.png)